030/releasesoftwaremoreoften.com/index.md

 ## 2021-03-30

 Last year, a collegae of mine was playing a Tech video twice as fast during KubeCon.
-Today I ordered a couple of order tech videos on Udemy.
+Today I ordered a couple of other tech videos on Udemy.
 This website is also capable of playing videos faster, which is really helpful as I can watch more Tech videos on a day and learn faster.
 In order to speed up a video, navigate to the `settings`, click on `playback speed` and change it to `1.5` or `2`.